Arksine/moonraker/docs/configuration.md

 service: mjpegstreamer
 #   The name of the application or service hosting the webcam stream.
 Front-
 #   ends may use this configuration to determine how to launch or start the
 #   program.
 The default is "mjpegstreamer".
+Other valid values include: 'mjpegstreamer-adaptive', 'hlsstream', 'webrtc-camerastreamer', 'ipstream', 'iframe', and 'webrtc-go2rtc'.
 target_fps: 15
 #   An integer value specifying the target framerate.
 The default is 15 fps.
 target_fps_idle: 5